onthebusiness/harelang.org/content/blog/2021-11-22-Hare-release.md

 the Hare ecosystem, making releases easy, consistent, and [difficult to screw up][0].
 Let me explain how it works, and how to use it for your own releases.

+**Note**: We've now gotten rid of hare release.
+This blog post is still here for historical purposes, but it no longer reflects the current state of Hare.

 [0]: https://drewdevault.com/2019/10/12/how-to-fuck-up-releases.html

 First of all, this tool is totally optional.
 If you have a release process you